 2 Ways to Search And Replace in Google Sheets

-Thankfully, Google Sheets has a number of methods for finding and replacing texts, characters, values, and formulas inside a spreadsheet.
+Thankfully, Google Sheets has a number of methods for finding texts, characters, values, and formulas inside a spreadsheet.
 In this post, we’ll go through each of them.

 1. Using Find and Replace Tool

 You will see how to use the find and replace tool and all of its functions in this section.
 There are so many applications for it.
 Each is explained with a suitable example.

 Undoubtedly, this is the quickest way to find and replace data.
 You only need to follow a few simple steps to finish your task.
 With the appropriate examples, check the explanation of the method below.